pgsleepy/ultimatexr.io-1/content/docs/avatars/creating-a-custom-avatar.md

 ![](/media/docs/avatars/creating-a-custom-avatar/16AvatarFix10.png)

-When selecting LeftHand and RightHand in the SmallHandsIntegration object, you may also have noticed that the inspector lets you choose which hands are shown when the avatar Render Mode is set to LeftController + RightController.
+When selecting LeftHand and RightHand in the SmallHandsIntegration object, you may also have noticed that the inspector lets you choose which hands are shown when the avatar Render Mode is set to Controllers.
 Set up which combination you prefer.

 ![](/media/docs/avatars/creating-a-custom-avatar/17AvatarFix11.png)

+## Grabbers

 The next step is quite critical for manipulation: Go to the GrabberLeft and GrabberRight objects hanging from LeftHand/RightHand and assign them the correct renderers for each hand.
 This will provide a way to preview grab hand poses when editing the pose properties of a grabbable object.

 ![](/media/docs/avatars/creating-a-custom-avatar/18AvatarFix12.png)

+## Renderers

 Now go to the UxrAvatar component and drag all the renderers in your avatar to the Avatar Renderers field.
 It can be useful to click the lock on the inspector to be able to multi-select all renderers in the hierarchy and drag&drop them to the Avatar Renderers.

 ![](/media/docs/avatars/creating-a-custom-avatar/19AvatarFix13.png)

+## Avatar Controller

 To finish let’s go to the root GameObject and edit the UxrStandardAvatarController component.
 We can adjust the eyes height so that the gizmos shown coincide with the eyes on the avatar.
 All other values are good by default.

 ![](/media/docs/avatars/creating-a-custom-avatar/20AvatarFix14.png)

+## Testing

 Now click Play to test the avatar.